Charles Daellenbach: Career

 In 2014, he was made a Member of the Order of Canada "for popularizing classical music, notably as a founder of the Canadian Brass, one of our nation's most internationally renowned classical music groups".

-As of 2022, Daellenbach still plays in the Canadian Brass and, with the retirement of Gene Watts in 2010, is the last original member touring with the group.
+As of 2025, Daellenbach still plays in the Canadian Brass and, with the retirement of Gene Watts in 2010, is the last original member touring with the group.

 Personal life

-Daellenbach is married with two sons.
-The family resides in Toronto.
+Daellenbach is separated, with two sons.
+He resides in Toronto as does his son Chris.
+His other son Willis is an agent, producer, and operator at Produkt in Montreal and Los Angeles.